xbiome/StrainPanDA/custom_db/README.md

 > **Note**
 > 1. Each generation must run in separated folder, otherwise the references data will disturb each other.
 > 2. If the panphlan failed with error message like "zlib.error: Error -3 while decompressing: invalid block type", it is caused by the fail of download by wget in the strain-pan folder.
 In this case, users need to replace them by correct files manually.
-Users can check the fail of files by `check_gz_integrity.sh`, and use the `broken_ID.txt` to extract the subset of download list (For example, `grep -f strain-pan/broken_ID.txt $fileout"_ref_dl_list.txt_sel.txt" > broken_ref_dl_list.txt`).
-Sometimes the broken file is caused by `wget -c`, so you can use wget to download again into the strain-pan folder.
+Users can check the fail of files by `check_gz_integrity.sh`, and use the `broken_ID.txt` to extract the subset of download list (For example, `cd strain-pan;grep -f broken_ID.txt $fileout"_ref_dl_list.txt_sel.txt" > broken_ref_dl_list.txt; wget -c -i broken_ref_dl_list.txt`).
+Sometimes the broken file is caused by `wget -c`, so you can use wget to download again into the strain-pan folder: `cd strain-pan;grep -f broken_ID.txt $fileout"_ref_dl_list.txt_sel.txt" > broken_ref_dl_list.txt; wget -i broken_ref_dl_list.txt`.
 > 3. If the panphlan failed, need to delete all the panphlan related output and rerun the pipeline (generally, this is caused by the disconnection of download, or users could download first and run panphlan separately), or panphlan will crash again because of the existing files.
 Lastly, run panphlan by the following command: `panphlan_pangenome_generation.py -c $fileout --i_fna strain-pan/ --i_gff strain-pan/ -o $fileout`.
 In the example, file_out is `Bifidobacterium-longum-202009`
-> 4. The `.csv` file from step should be the newest one, or the download link of some strains might be expired and failed
+> 4. The `.csv` file from step1 should be the newest one, or the download link of some strains might be expired and failed

 ## Annotate the pangenome